FelixHenninger/lab.js/docs/tutorial/functional.rst

   ``experiment.run()``, which runs a specific element.
 This indicates that the function is linked to, and operates on, the object it comes with.
 Such functions are often called **methods**.
+.. [#f3] Note that, unlike this example might suggest, return values need not be deterministic.
+For example, the function ``Math.random()`` will return a different floating point number between zero and one with each call (well, most of the time).